Macalester College: Academic program

 Macalester offers over 800 courses each academic year, providing pathways to 39 majors, 40 minors, and 11 concentrations.
 Students may also design their own interdisciplinary majors.
 Courses are available in the physical sciences, humanities, mathematics and computer sciences, arts, social sciences, foreign languages, classics, several interdisciplinary fields, and pre-professional programs.
 Pre-professional programs includes pre-law, pre-medical, a cooperative architecture program, and a cooperative engineering program.
 The most popular majors (in order) are economics, mathematics, biology, psychology, and political science.

 The academic calendar at Macalester is divided into a 14-week fall semester (September to December) and a 14-week spring semester (January to May).
 All courses are offered for semester credit.
 Most courses are offered for four semester credits, but the amount of credit may vary.

 During January, Macalester students may earn up to two semester credits in independent projects, internships, or Macalester-sponsored off-campus courses.
 They may also earn up to eight semester credits in independent study during the summer through independent projects or internships.

+The college's 2024 graduates' most popular majors were: